AdobeDocs/dynamic-media-classic.en/guidelines.md

 |Filename, path, user-input, parameter-values|`monospaced`|
 |Code, command line|```Code Block```|

-### Screen Shots
+### Screenshots

-Screen shots are to be used judiciously and only when a textual description is insufficient.
+Screenshots are to be used judiciously and only when a textual description is insufficient.

 Markers or other annotations in screenshots (like red frames, arrows or text) should not be used.
 This way the screenshots are easier to reuse or replicate in localized versions of the documentation.